pierstefanobellani/The-daily-prophet/README.md

 Inside the ARPrototype folder, there are 2 .apk file as well as the marker I've used.
 This will allow you to test my prototype before opening Unity.
+You can test it by using a cardboard visor or just handling your smartphone.
+This is only a visual difference.
 Feel free to use my marker or to create your own according to your needs.

 Add your Vuforia license and target images.